-Or, in other words, you can’t set up a Google My Business page if you are an online-only or virtual business with no premises.
+Or, in other words, you can’t set up a Google Business Profile if you are an online-only or virtual business with no premises.
 You will need to use an address when setting up and verifying your account, however, you can choose not to display this publicly.

-What to Do When You Work From Home & Don’t Want Your Address Visible on GMB
+What to Do When You Work From Home & Don’t Want Your Address Visible on GBP

 Choosing not to display your business address publicly is perfect for those who work from home and provide services for customers at their location but do not want the address to be shown alongside their listing.

-To do this, make sure you are logged in to Google My Business and head to the ‘info’ tab.
+To do this, make sure you are logged in to Google Business Profile and head to the ‘info’ tab.